 Southern Africa countries are known for their incredible landscapes and Botswana is definitely a destination for any adventure seeker.
-Botswana is defined by the desert and the Okavanga Delta, which has become home to animals during the rain season.
+Botswana is defined by the desert and the OkavangO Delta, which has become home to animals during the rainy season.
 The country is one of the most stable African countries with a great sense and pride in their national identity, including the variation in their language and culture.
 So, there is no surprise that a treasure like the Moremi Game Reserve is located here.

 The reserve is situated on the eastern side of the Delta and takes its name from Batawana Chief Moremi III.
-Throughout the past 5 decades, the reserve has slowly extended its size and now represents around 5000 sq. land.
+Throughout the past 5 decades, the reserve has slowly extended its size and now represents around 5000 sq. of land.

 When to visit Moremi